 Many famous people have come from Burlingame.
 Marshall Murdock founded a newspaper called The Osage County Chronicle, which is now called The Osage County Herald-Chronicle, in September of 1863, making it the fourth oldest newspaper in Kansas.
 In 1872 Murdock left Burlingame and founded The Wichita Eagle, now the largest newspaper in Kansas.

 Ron Thornburgh was raised in Burlingame, Kansas, and graduated from Burlingame High School.
 He was elected the 29th Kansas Secretary of State in 1994.

-Dr. Earl Sutherland, a Nobel Prize winner in 1971 for his scientific work on DNA, grew up in Burlingame and graduated from Burlingame High School.
+Dr. Earl Sutherland, Jr. was awarded the Nobel Prize in Physiology or Medicine in 1971 for his research and discoveries in the actions of hormones.
+He grew up in Burlingame and graduated from Burlingame High School.

 Kenny (Trebbe) Starr, a country western singer/songwriter, also is a Burlingame High School graduate.
 Now living in Nashville, Tennessee, he recorded the No. 1 hit Blind Man In The Bleachers and also traveled and performed with Loretta Lynn.

 Eric Godderz, a district judge in the Fourth Judicial District, graduated from Burlingame High School in 1981.
 District 4 covers Franklin, Osage, Coffey and Anderson counties

 Col. Terry Maple, Superintendent of Kansas Highway Patrol, graduated from Burlingame High School in 1974.
 He joined the patrol on June 18, 1979, and was appointed superintendent by Governor Sebelius on February 1, 2008.